typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

   It has a single abstract method `rewriteChildren (rules: RewriteRules): Self`.

 * `BlockContainer` is an `ElementContainer[Block]` and a `RewritableContainer`.
-  See @:ref(Block Containers) below for a list of concrete types.
+  See [Block Containers] below for a list of concrete types.

 * `SpanContainer` is an `ElementContainer[Span]` and a `RewritableContainer`.
-  See @:ref(Span Containers) below for a list of concrete types.
+  See [Span Containers] below for a list of concrete types.

 * `ListContainer` is an `ElementContainer[ListItem]` and a `RewritableContainer`.
-  See @:ref(Lists) below for a list of concrete types.
+  See [Lists] below for a list of concrete types.

 ### Special Types